 a.
 The S-GW/BBIFF sends an indication to the LMISF over the Xia reference point that an IMS signalling bearer (GTP session) has been created, modified or deleted along with both the bearer identity (e.g. TEID) as well as the associated IMSI.

 b.
-The LMISF sends an indication along with the bearer identify from step 3a to the LPCF over Xic
+The LMISF sends an indication for the extraction and forwarding to the LMISF of the contents of a specific IMS signalling bearer associated with the bearer identity from step 3a to the LPCF over Xic.

 c.
 The LPCF sends to the S-GW/BBIFF a TFT rule to activate extraction and delivery of the GTP session specified in step 2b to the LMISF over the Xib reference point.
 The action in the TFT rule is to provide a copy of all the signalling bearer traffic to the LMISF.